 Assessment of suicide risk and protective factors in military personnel is vital, particularly at times of transition (e.g., deployment, separation from service/unit).
 It is important to include life planning, referral information, and resources for patients who experience suicidal ideation, and there are military-specific resources available for current or former members of the military.
-The Veterans Crisis Line, at 800-273-8255, is free to all
+The Veterans Crisis Line is available in several ways: